astropy/astropy/docs/io/ascii/index.rst

    >>> data = ascii.read(lines, format='csv', fast_reader=False)

-For reading very large tables see the section on :ref:`chunk_reading`.
+For reading very large tables see the section on :ref:`chunk_reading` or use `pandas <http://pandas.pydata.org/>`_ (see Note below).

 ..
 Note::

-   Reading a table which contains unicode characters is supported; if you need a different encoding, you can specify the ``encoding`` parameter in the pure-Python readers.
+   Reading a table which contains unicode characters is supported with the pure-Python readers by specifying the ``encoding`` parameter.
+The fast C-readers do not support unicode.
+For large data files containing unicode, we recommend reading the file using `pandas <http://pandas.pydata.org/>`_ and converting to a :ref:`Table <astropy-table>` via the :ref:`Table - Pandas interface <pandas>`.

 Writing Tables
 --------------